wengangmao/wengangmao.github.io/_build/html/_sources/contents/projects/others.md

 +++
 ---

-During the past years, the research team has been financially supported by more than 10 other projects, including both Chalmers internal and external fundings.
+During the past years, the research team has been financially supported by more than 20 other projects, including both Chalmers internal and external fundings.
-Below I just list several of them which I am in charge of at least 1 WP at Chalmers.
+Below I just list several of them which we are in charge of at least 1 WP at Chalmers.

 ---